 A manifestation of full beingness coming from Collective Wisdom practices leading to joy of being and right actions in the world.

-The process relates to a collective frame, which allows for the emergence of a subtle resonant space where individualities can feel a dissolution of separated self for an interconnected one.
+Our contemplative activism meetings create a collective frame, which allows for the emergence of a subtle resonant space where individualities can feel a dissolution of separated self for an interconnected one.

 From this feeling of being complete, at peace, arises a deep joy of living and also a deep capacity to embrace the pain.